pulumi/pulumi-command/sdk/python/README.md

 ### Graceful cleanup of workloads in a Kubernetes cluster

-There are cases where it's important to run some cleanup operation before destroying a resource, in case destroying the resource does not properly handle orderly cleanup.
+There are cases where it's important to run some cleanup operation before destroying a resource such as when destroying the resource does not properly handle orderly cleanup.
 For example, destroying an EKS Cluster will not ensure that all Kubernetes object finalizers are run, which may lead to leaking external resources managed by those Kubernetes resources.
 This example shows how we can use a `delete`-only `Command` to ensure some cleanup is run within a cluster before destroying it.

 ```ts
 import { local } from "@pulumi/command";